jamesplease/redux-resource/INDEX.md

 # resourceful-redux

-resourceful-redux is a system for managing data that is persisted to remote servers.
+resourceful-redux is a system for managing 'resources' – data that is persisted to remote servers.

 ### Installation